Wishmasterflo/Firmware_flasher/README.md

 any more bricks due to wrongly flashed Firmware for DDR RAM type.
 Since the command I use for detecting the RAM type is only working from OOS12 and OOS13 base the flasher will not work when trying to flash a new Firmware from OOS11 base!

-Firmware download with updated Firmware flasher: https://mega.nz/folder/W7JhwTAT#Yu6cxqvJcAC28cy0m_kkQA
+Firmware download with updated Firmware flasher script: https://mega.nz/folder/W7JhwTAT#Yu6cxqvJcAC28cy0m_kkQA

 The firmware can just be flashed from a custom recovery via adb sideload or flash directly from Storage on the Phone from custom recovery.